• Skip to primary navigation

 February 20, 2021 Erica Robyn 7 Comments

-The Horror Collection: Yellow Edition edited by Kevin J. Kennedy and Natasha Sinclair is collection of heartbreaking and dark tales that had an element of loss in each.
+The Horror Collection: Yellow Edition edited by Kevin J. Kennedy and Natasha Sinclair is a collection of heartbreaking and dark tales that had an element of loss in each.

 Each time I see Kevin pop into my inbox, I want to drop everything and start reading.
 That was definitely the case here and I’m so pumped that I was able to give it a read already!